Take the first step in securing your future in business law and estate planning. 414-459-1632

 Once debt and bills are paid and the remaining assets are distributed, the executor will submit receipts and records of everything to the court.
 At that time, the executor will ask the court to close the estate and release the individual from the role of executor.

-Contact Prestige Law Office, LLC, Today
+Contact Prestige Law Office Today

 Contact me today

-Prestige Law Office, LLC, is committed to answering your questions about business law, estate planning, and real estate law in Wisconsin.
+Prestige Law Office, LLC, is committed to answering your questions about business law and estate planning in Wisconsin.
 Schedule a consultation and the firm will gladly discuss your case with you at your convenience.
-Contact the firm to get started by scheduling a consultation and taking the first step in securing your future.
+Contact the firm to schedule a consultation and take the first step toward securing your future in business law and estate planning.

 Call Today